NerveCoordinator/Tech-Tree-Todo/README.md

 To delete a dependency, click on the connecting line.

 4 views:
-* tech tree - everything is visible, set connections and make new nodes here.
+* tech tree - everything is visible, here you can set connections and make new nodes here.
 * task view - Your 'todo list' - the dependencyless non-hidden marked-visible-now not-waiting nodes.
-* waiting - anything marked 'waiting'
+* waiting - anything marked 'waiting' that is not marked 'hidden'
 * done - anything marked 'done'

 Setting the visibility by day only should affect the task view.